vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Debugging/Debugger.md

+---
+title: "The debugger"
+description: "The debugger is a tool that halts code execution.
+Values can be inspected, lines of code can be stepped over, and sometimes even modified.
+This does not require recompiling your code, or exiting Play Mode."
+---
 # The debugger

-The debugger is a tool that can halt code execution.
+The debugger is a tool that halts code execution.
 Values can be inspected, lines of code can be stepped over, and sometimes even modified.
 This does not require recompiling your code, or exiting Play Mode.

 A functioning IDE is required, so first check [IDE configuration](../IDE%20Configuration.md) if you are experiencing basic issues.